dharmsen/re-boring-report/README.md

 TODO Next, articles reporting the same news need to be clustered.

 TODO Finally, the clustered articles need to be aggregated and rewritten into one, neutral article.

+## Future Ideas
+- Language-agnostic embeddings and rewrites into a language of choice